 Since first coined more than a decade ago, pangenome analysis has provided a framework for studying the genomic diversity within a species.
-Current methods for pangenome analyses mainly focus on gene contents but ignore their genomic context, as well as have shortages in pangenome visualization.
+Current methods for pangenome analyses mainly focus on gene contents but ignore their genomic context, as well as having shortages in pangenome visualization.
 Besides, available methods are usually designed for genomic data and not capable of constructing pangenomes from metagenomics data.
 To fill these gaps, our MetaPGN pipeline takes genome or metagenome assemblies as input, uses gene contents as well as pairwise gene adjacency to generate a compact graphical representation for the gene network based on a reference genome, and visualizes the network in Cytoscape with a self-developed plugin (Fig. 1, Fig. S2).

 From the two MetaPGN-derived E. coli pangenome networks, we can directly observe the diversity of genes among the five pathogenic E. coli strains and 760 human gut microbiomes with respect to the reference genome.
-For instance, in the pangenome network for the 5 pathogenic E. coli strains, we found that gene fliC which carries H-antigen specificity were highly variable among the E. coli assemblies (Fig. 2a).
-This fliC gene was more varied in the 760 human gut microbiomes (Fig. 3a).
+For instance, in the pangenome network for the 5 pathogenic E. coli strains, we found that nucleotide sequences of the fliC gene which carries H-antigen specificity were highly divergent among the E. coli assemblies (Fig. 2a).
+These fliC sequences were more varied in the 760 human gut microbiomes (Fig. 3a).
 In addition, genes for synthesis of O-antigen and outer membrane protein showed a great diversity in the pangenome network of the 5 E. coli strains (Fig. 2c, Fig. 2d).
 These results are in agreement with previous findings on H-antigen specificity related genes [26-28] and O-antigen related genes [29,30].
 We also showed that when gene adjacency is incorporated into the construction and visualization of pangenomes, locations of genes of unknown function are identified, which may be helpful for the inference of their biological functions.
-For example, in both the two pangenome networks, we found genes of unknown function locating between the fliC gene and other flagellin-related genes (Fig. 2a, located between fliC and fliD, Fig. 3a, located between fliC and fliA), indicating that these function-unknown genes may play a role in flagellin biosynthesis [31], although further experimental trials are needed to prove this point.
-Additionally, from the pangenome network of the five E. coli strains, we observed a great variation event on E. coli O127:H6 E2348/69, which was further verified to stem from a duplication event of two colonic acid (CA)-related genes (wcaH and wcaG, Fig 2d).
-This finding indicates that knowledge of genomic adjacency may also shed light on further studying structural variations among the input assemblies.
-If extended, genomic adjacency may help in finding possible functional sequences which potentially drive variations such as genomic repeats discussed by Delihas [32] and Wang et al. [33], and lead to the discovery of new functional modules as illustrated by Doron et al. [34].
-These examples show that visualizing a pangenome involving gene adjacencies, and providing easy-to-add and retrieve biological information, is of significance.

-Annough examples shown in this study use the genome of a commensar E. con strain for assembly recruitment and network arrangement, users can specify the reference genome when applying MetaPGN.
+For example, in both the two pangenome networks, we found genes of unknown function locating between the fliC gene and other flagellin-related genes (Fig. 2a, located between fliC and fliD, Fig. 3a, and located between fliC and fliA), indicating that these functionally unknown genes may play a role in flagellin biosynthesis [31], although further experimental trials are needed to prove this point.
+Additionally, from the pangenome network of the five E. coli strains, we observed a variation in E. coli O127:H6 E2348/69, which was shown to stem from a duplication event of two genes involved in colanic acid synthesis (wcaH and wcaG, Fig 2d).
+This finding indicates that knowledge of genomic adjacency may also shed light on structural variations among the input assemblies.
+If extended, genomic adjacency may further help in finding possible functional sequences which are associated with structural variations, as Delihas [32] and Wang et al. [33] reported on repeat sequences concentrated at the breakpoints of structural variations.
+Studying genomic adjacency can also improve the discovery of potential functional modules, as Doron et al. [34] systematically discovered bacterial defensive systems by examining gene families enriched next to known defense genes in prokaryotic genomes.
+These examples illustrate the value of including gene adjacencies in visualizing a pangenome to retrieve biological information.
+Although the examples shown in this study use the genome of a commensal E. coli strain for assembly recruitment and network arrangement, users can specify the reference genome when applying MetaPGN.
 Epidemiologists can use MetaPGN to compare assemblies of outbreak strains or viruses, such as Vibrio cholerae or Ebola virus, with those of some well-studied pathogenic strains to find novel variations involved in pathogenesis, which may further provide candidate targets for drug and vaccine design [35,36].
-Moreover, pangenome networks built from metagenomes of different cohorts may help us better observe and compare the diversity of a species among these cohorts, and may thus give a hint to explain the inconsistent findings of certain disease-related gut microbes.
-For instance, Fredrik et al. reported that Prevotella copri (P. copri) improved hosts' glucose metabolism [37] while Oluf et al. argued that P. copri induced insulin resistance [38].
-MetaPGN can therefore be used to build a pangenome network of these diseaserelated microbes, and study the genetic variations which might explain these inconsistent findings.